-Realme which entered the list of India’s top five smartphone brands in Q4 2018 still stands at 4th spot with a 11% share in Q2 2020.
-The share of Realme declined when compared to the previous quarter, primarily due to its factory shut down in the May month.
+Realme, which entered the list of India’s top five smartphone brands in Q4 2018, still stands at 4th spot with a 14.6% share in Q2 2021.
+The share of Realme increased both yearly and sequentially.
 It is important to note that the Chinese brand captured a whopping 140% YoY growth in shipments in Q2 2021.
 Realme has become the fastest brand to reach 50 million cumulative smartphone shipments in India.

 In May 2018, Realme was born as Oppo’s online-only sub-brand in India.
 However, after 3-4 months, it got separated from its parent company to continue operations as an independent brand.